Best Things to Do in Lowell MA: Factory-Made For Fun Infotainment

 EAT: Cobblestones of Lowell

-“The Rock,” Mark Wahlberg, Ricky Gervais, Jennifer Garner, Oprah, Billie Jean King, the Williams Sisters…. if you are a celebrity filming a movie or playing a sport in Lowell, you’ll eventually end up at this iconic restaurant.
+“The Rock,” Mark Wahlberg, Ricky Gervais, Jennifer Garner, Oprah, Billie Jean King, the Williams Sisters…. if you are a celebrity filming a movie or playing a sport in Lowell, you’ll eventually end up at the iconic Cobblestones of Lowell.

 Situated between the Arena and 2,800-seat Lowell Memorial Auditorium, and at a Lowell Trolley stop, Cobblestones is a convenient place for a meal.